KSXGitHub/egg-shell/docs/IDEAS.md

 The same set of source code (including the lockfile), compiler parameters, toolchain version, and target platform should always result in the exact same set of output files.

+## Compile-time Parameters for Whole Project or Library

+Some projects and libraries would like to produce different outputs (e.g. different programs) based on different parametric configurations or compiler environments.
+However, allowing them to access the system directly from the source code would violate both the security sandbox and [reproducibility guarantee](#reproducible-build).
+Therefore, they may be accessed indirectly via either the compiler's CLI arguments or configuration files.

+If a dependency requires compile-time parameters, they must be passed down from its dependant via the manifest file.
+The compile-time parameters shall be part of the identity of the dependency, similar to how generic works.

+Compile-time parameters in the source tree may accept variables and expressions.
+The variables are the compile-time parameters.
+This would allow one to pass parameters from the CLI all the way down to indirect dependency should the configuration of the dependency chain allows it.

+To allow the language server to work correctly without having to specify compile-time parameters, the types of compile-time parameters must always be declared at part of the source tree such as configuration files, source files, etc. If the compile-time parameters are set in the source tree, their types may be omitted.

+Compile-time parameters set in the source tree are only default values.
+For a project, they can be overridden by compiler's CLI arguments.
+For a dependency, they can be overridden by having the dependant passing different values than the default.

+Initially, the types of the compile-time parameters must be built-in primitives.
+More thought and design is required for the use of ecosystem types (custom types defined by users via library code).

+### Compile-time Environment Variables

+Compile-time Environment Variables are just string typed compile-time parameters.
+Nothing is special about them.

 ## Type-level Certifications

 ### Domains